 Recent studies that applied topical treatments to men dealing with PE reported that 82% of patients exhibited an immediate increased sexual satisfaction4.
 Pelay Gel is an FDA approved herbal water-based gel, which is hypoallergenic and without the negative side effects common in pharmaceuticals.
 Synthetic creams and ointments can contain harmful ingredients or prevent orgasm, however Pelay Gel is proven to be successful without the use of powerful anaesthetics that drastically decrease sensitivity.

-Combining both physical and psychological PE techniques into your daily routine is proven to be an efficient and thorough approach for men wondering how to last longer in bed.
+Combining both physical and psychological PE techniques into your daily routine is proven to be an efficient and thorough approach.
 Studies have shown that combination therapy can manage stresses induced by sexual dysfunctions1.
 Incorporating both short-term and long-term treatments will provide you with immediate satisfaction as well as techniques for guaranteeing prolonged sexual pleasure for both you and your partner.

 In combination with the personal behavioral techniques and immediate ejaculation control using topical gels, it is worthwhile to consider a comprehensive online 90-day program that will help you to overcome your premature erectile complications and boost your confidence in the bedroom.
 The first 30 days of the program are totally free; providing enough coverage for most men to see significant improvement.
 If you would like to continue to see improvement to your stamina, the following 60 days can give incredible results.